Skip to content

 CAM Cap Violation

 A CAM cap violation occurs when the annual increase in controllable CAM expenses exceeds the maximum percentage increase permitted by the tenant's lease.
-CAM caps protect tenants from unexpected spikes in operating costs by limiting how much controllable expenses can grow year over year, typically 3-5% annually or cumulative from a base year.
-When expenses exceed the cap, the excess amount charged to the tenant is a quantifiable overcharge.
+CAM caps protect tenants from unexpected spikes in operating costs by limiting how much controllable expenses can grow year over year, typically 3 to 5 percent annually from a base year.
+When actual expenses exceed the cap, the excess amount billed to the tenant is a quantifiable overcharge calculated by subtracting the capped ceiling from the actual charges in that expense category.
+CAMAudit's CAM cap detection rule extracts the cap percentage, the applicable base year, and whether the cap covers all expenses or only controllable expenses from the lease.
+It then pulls prior year CAM totals from uploaded reconciliation documents, applies the cap formula, and computes the exact dollar amount charged above the permitted ceiling for each reconciliation year in scope.

 Key Takeaway